AWS Messaging & Targeting Blog

 • Choose the trusted entity type as ‘AWS account’ and select ‘Another AWS account’.

-• Search for and select the “AmazonSESFullAccess” policy or create a custom policy with the necessary SES permissions, then click ‘Next’.
+• From the list, locate and select the SES_Policy custom policy created in the previous step, then click ‘Next‘.

 • Sign in to the EC2 “A” account via the AWS Management Console and open the IAM console.